ckfonseca/saga-pattern-example/README.md

     "value": 99.90
   }'

-# Monitor Kafka messages in real-time
+# Open Kafbat UI to monitor Kafka messages in real-time
 just kafka-ui
 # Then navigate to http://localhost:8181 in your browser